-Interest and dividend income is recorded on the accrual basis to the extent amounts are expected to be collected.
+Interest and dividend income are recorded on the accrual basis to the extent amounts are expected to be collected.
 Prepayment penalties received by the Company are recorded as income upon receipt.
 Dividend income is recorded when dividends are declared by the portfolio company or at the point an obligation exists for the portfolio company to make a distribution.
 Accrued interest and dividend income are evaluated quarterly for collectability.
 When a debt security becomes 90 days or more past due and the Company does not expect the debtor to be able to service all of its debt or other obligations, the debt security will generally be placed on non-accrual status and the Company will cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 If there is reasonable doubt that the Company will receive any previously accrued interest, then the interest income will be written off.
 Additionally, if a debt security has deferred interest payment terms and the Company becomes aware of a deterioration in credit quality, the Company will evaluate the collectability of the deferred interest payment.
 If it is determined that the deferred interest is unlikely to be collected, the Company will place the security on non-accrual status and cease recognizing interest income on that debt security until the borrower has demonstrated the ability and intent to pay the contractual amounts due.
 Payments received on non-accrual investments may be recognized as income or applied to principal depending upon the collectability of the remaining principal and interest.
 If a debt security's status significantly improves with respect to the debtor's ability to service the debt or other obligations, or if a debt security is fully impaired, sold or written off, it will be removed from non-accrual status.

-As of March 31, 2017, the Company had five debt investments in four portfolio companies that were more than 90 days past due including two debt investments in one portfolio company that was on non-accrual status.
-The Company also had two additional investments in two portfolio companies on non-accrual status.
+As of June 30, 2017, the Company had four debt investments in three portfolio companies that were more than 90 days past due, each of which was on non-accrual status.
 Each of these portfolio companies experienced a significant decline in credit quality raising doubt regarding the Company's ability to collect the principal and interest contractually due.
 Given the credit deterioration of these portfolio companies, the Company ceased accruing interest income on the non-accrual debt investments and wrote off any previously accrued interest deemed uncollectible.
-Aside from these four investments on non-accrual status as of March 31, 2017, the Company is not aware of any material changes to the creditworthiness of the borrowers underlying its debt investments.
+Aside from these four investments on non-accrual status as of June 30, 2017, the Company is not aware of any material changes to the creditworthiness of the borrowers underlying its debt investments.